danwing/metadata/draft-rw-flow-metadata.md

 available bandwidth, but are complicated for the receiver to determine the network's bandwidth policy rate.

-Both the above use-cases are improved by metadata described in this document.
+Both the above use cases are improved by metadata described in this document.
 This document is a companion to host-to-network signaling the metadata itself, such as

 * UDP Options (e.g., {{?I-D.kaippallimalil-tsvwg-media-hdr-wireless}}, {{?I-D.reddy-tsvwg-explcit-signal}}),